guillemdlopez/Pandabize_Eshop/README.md

 ### GET customizations `GET '/api/v1/customizations'`

-Will give you back a JSON file with a list of all the customizations available in the application.
+Will give you back a JSON file with a list of all customizations available in the application.

 <details><summary>See the JSON file</summary><p>